Harlan Ellison: Star Trek

-Ellison's original script was first published in the 1976 anthology Six Science Fiction Plays, edited by Roger Elwood.
-The aired version was adapted for the Star Trek Fotonovel series in 1977.
-In 1995, Borderlands Press published The City on the Edge of Forever, with nearly 300 pages, comprising an essay by Ellison, four versions of the teleplay, and eight "Afterwords" contributed by other parties.
+In 1995, Borderlands Press published The City on the Edge of Forever, with nearly 300 pages comprising an essay by Ellison, four versions of the teleplay, and eight "Afterwords" contributed by other parties.
 He greatly expanded the introduction for the paperback edition, in which he explained what he called a "fatally inept" treatment.

 Both versions of the script won awards: Ellison's original script won the 1968 Writers Guild Award for best episodic drama in television, while the shooting script won the 1968 Hugo Award for Best Dramatic Presentation.

-On March 13, 2009, Ellison sued CBS Paramount Television, seeking payment of 25% of net receipts from merchandising, publishing, and other income from the episode since 1967; the suit also names the Writers Guild of America for allegedly failing to act on Ellison's behalf.
+On March 13, 2009, Ellison sued CBS Paramount Television, seeking payment of 25 percent of net receipts from merchandising, publishing, and other income from the episode since 1967; the suit also names the Writers Guild of America for allegedly failing to act on Ellison's behalf.
 On October 23, 2009, Variety magazine reported that a settlement had been reached.

-Vietnam War opposition and Aggiecon I
+Vietnam War opposition and AggieCon I

 Ellison was among those who in 1968 signed an anti-Vietnam War advertisement in Galaxy Science Fiction.
-In 1969, Ellison was Guest of Honor at Texas A&M University's first science fiction convention, Aggiecon, where he reportedly referred to the university's Corps of Cadets as "America's next generation of Nazis", inspired in part by the continuing Vietnam War.
+In 1969, Ellison was Guest of Honor at Texas A&M University's first science fiction convention, AggieCon, where he reportedly referred to the university's Corps of Cadets as "America's next generation of Nazis", inspired in part by the Vietnam War.
 Although the university was no longer solely a military school (from 1965), the student body was predominantly made up of cadet members.
-Between Ellison's anti-military remarks and a food fight that broke out in the ballroom of the hotel where the gathering was held (although, according to Ellison in 2000, the food fight actually started in a Denny's because the staff disappeared and they could not get their check), the school's administration almost refused to approve the science fiction convention the next year and no guest of honor was invited for the next two Aggiecons.
-However, Ellison was subsequently invited back as Guest of Honor for Aggiecon V (1974).
+Between Ellison's anti-military remarks and a food fight that broke out in the ballroom of the hotel where the gathering was held (although, according to Ellison in 2000, the food fight actually started in a Denny's because the staff disappeared and they could not get their check), the school's administration almost refused to approve the science fiction convention the next year and no guest of honor was invited for the next two AggieCons.
+Ellison was subsequently invited back as Guest of Honor for AggieCon V (1974).